This post may contain affiliate links. Please read my disclosure and privacy policy.

 Water, a bit of sweetener (coconut sugar), and vanilla (yes, I consider vanilla essential :)) finishes the smooth, moderatly thick batter.

-Next, make the batter in your waffle maker according to the directions, with the heat set to medium-high (the oats need a bit of extra heat to make a browned, crisp-edged waffle).
+Next, ladle the batter into your preheated waffle maker according to the directions.
+I find that medium-high works best to make a browned, crisp-edged waffle when using oats.

 Breakfast is served!